Updated June 2026

 Notes

 - Use a weight that challenges you but allows for proper technique.
-You can modify the weight as needed throughout the workout.
+Adjust as needed throughout the workout.

 - Rest as needed between rounds to maintain quality movement.